byui-cse/cse212-csharp/docs/lesson01/welcome.md

 JetBrains Rider is a cross-platform Integrated Development Environment (IDE) that will speed up development and give you experience that will prepare you for coding in the workplace.
 Using this tool will give you *many* advantages over Visual Studio Code (which you probably have used in the past).
 If you live in an area of the world with limited Internet bandwidth, you may use Visual Studio Code to work on the assignments; however, it is highly encouraged to use JetBrains Rider if you can.
 Rider supplies better coding helps, a working **run** button, and help with debugging errors.

 #### Running with VS Code
-In order to run code using VS Code, you will need to use the terminal and the command `dotnet run` in the folder containing your project in order to produce results.
+In order to run code using VS Code, you will need to use the terminal and the command `dotnet test` in the folder containing your project in order to produce results.

 #### Setting up JetBrains Rider
 You will need to activate a [student license](https://www.jetbrains.com/community/education/#students){:target="_blank"} which involves creating an account and supplying your BYU-Idaho email address.
 You will need to download [JetBrains Rider](https://www.jetbrains.com/rider/){:target="_blank"} or the [JetBrains Toolbox](https://www.jetbrains.com/lp/toolbox/){:target="_blank"} (which then allows you to install Rider).